VigneshVSV/hololinked/README.md

 ### Contact

 Contributors welcome for all my projects related to hololinked including web apps.
 Please write to my contact email available at [website](https://hololinked.dev).
+The contribuing file is currently only boilerplate and need not be adhered.